ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 - initialise the GCKCastContext
 - create a GCKSessionManager
-- add a the GCKUICastButton
+- add the GCKUICastButton

 For us to be able to do in a nice way the things mentioned above we need to create a CastManager, a Singleton instance in our case.

 In our manager we now create  `func initialise()` where we will do the initial setup.
 Here we will call `func initialiseContext()` and `createSessionManager()`

-Go ahead declare your `sessionManager`, which will be in charge of handling the connection to a device, and create the functions as following:
+Go ahead declare your `sessionManager`, which will be in charge of handling the connection to a device, and create the functions as follows:

 ```
 private var sessionManager: GCKSessionManager!